RanaSanga85/US-Visa-Approval-Prediction-MLOPs-Project/README.md

 bash
 `pip install -r requirements.txt`

-Getting Started
+## Getting Started
-Step 1: Clone the repository
+#### Step 1: Clone the repository
 bash
-Copy code
 `git clone https://github.com/your-username/us-visa-approval-prediction.git`
-cd us-visa-approval-prediction
+`cd us-visa-approval-prediction`

-Step 2: Setup MongoDB Connection
+#### Step 2: Setup MongoDB Connection
-You will need to configure the MongoDB connection by editing the file under US_Visa/configuration/mongodb_config.py.
+You will need to configure the MongoDB connection by editing the file under `US_Visa/configuration/mongo_db_connection.py`.
 This will allow the pipeline to fetch the visa data from MongoDB for further processing.

-Step 3: Run the Pipeline
-To run the full pipeline, navigate to the pipeline/ folder and execute the prediction_pipeline.py script.

-bash
-Copy code
-python US_Visa/pipeline/prediction_pipeline.py
-This will trigger the following steps:

-Data ingestion from MongoDB.
-Data validation and transformation.
-Model training and evaluation.
-Step 4: Evaluate the Model
-The model's performance will be evaluated using Evidently and the results will be logged for monitoring.

 Folder Structure